 Gravity is the attraction between two objects that occupy space and have mass.

 Teaching children science doesn’t have to be boring and straight from a text-book.
-My teacher from high school made physics fun because he showed his students how to apply it in simple, every day activities – like sledding.
-I can’t wait to teach Colin and Owen more about everyday science and then maybe, just maybe, I will be brave enough to dive into math (my worst subject, ever!).
+My teacher from high school made physics fun because he showed his students how to apply it in simple, every day activities—like sledding.
+I can’t wait to teach my boys more about everyday science and then maybe, just maybe, I will be brave enough to dive into math.